knabeel77/Employee-Management-System/README.md

 1. Create the database: CREATE DATABASE HRM_DO
 2. Use the newly created database: USE HRM_DO
 3. Run all the SQL files located in the `SQL_Scripts\HRM_DB_Dump` directory.
-4. Check file DB_Connection_Establishment for connection details and make any modification if required

 ## List of Endpoints: